-The variance is much larger, as the most you could ever have been down in the first scenario was -$5,000, with the second-worst scenario being almost double that at -$9,000.
+The variance is much larger as the most you could ever have been down in the first scenario was -$5,000; in the second that almost doubles to -$9,000.

 Keep in mind these numbers are just to show you the massive difference in the possible payouts.

 It's ludicrous to expect to consistently win one out of 10 massive MTTs.

 But with a first-place payout of $300,000 you can afford to lose a couple hundred times before you win and still make a tidy profit.

 The players who play to just make the money will argue that they have a chance at winning as well, as well as making the money more often.

 Although they do make the money more frequently it's similar to cash-game players who manufacture winning streaks.

 If you're limping into the money at the tournament chip average or less you're going to have to become a serious card rack to make it deep.

 The players who are playing to win will have spaced out their gambling across the whole tournament while you will be forced to take as much or more risk in a very short period to make a run at the final table.